blucz/beprepared/README.md

 That would require a fundamentally more complex distributed architecture and would make it more difficult for the community to work with and improve this tool.

 This project is currently developed on 24GB GPUs, and is not optimized for smaller GPUs.
 We welcome patches that make this software more friendly to smaller GPUs.
 Most likely this will involve tuning batch sizes or using quantized models.

-It is currently not a goal of beprepared to support collaborative use cases--we are focused on making individuals as efficient as possible, as this is the most common case for diffusion model fine-tuning.